Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Experiments

-\textbf{Evaluation Metrics.} We use the area under the ROC curve (AUC) at both image and pixel levels, denoted as I-AUC and P-AUC, to evaluate anomaly detection and localization performance.
+We use the area under the ROC curve (AUC) at both image and pixel levels, denoted as I-AUC and P-AUC, to evaluate anomaly detection and localization performance.
+I-AUC measures the ability to distinguish anomalous images, while P-AUC evaluates pixel-wise localization accuracy.
 The per-region-overlap (PRO) metric is also reported to better evaluate the localization performance of anomalies with small sizes.